dchicchon/colaco/README.md

 server.js
 ```

 The API is structured to modularize the code and allow testing on individual files.
+An example of testing an express app can be found [here](https://dev.to/mhmdlotfy96/testing-nodejs-express-api-with-jest-and-supertest-1bk0)

 ### Available Routes